JinboWen1019/JinboWen1019.github.io/_pages/about.md

 Review for Journals
 ======
+1. IEEE Communications Surveys & Tutorials (Q1, IF: 34.4)
-1. IEEE Internet of Things Journal (Q1, IF: 8.2)
+2. IEEE Internet of Things Journal (Q1, IF: 8.2)
-2. IEEE Transactions on Cognitive Communications and Networking (Q1, IF: 7.4)
+3. IEEE Transactions on Cognitive Communications and Networking (Q1, IF: 7.4)
-3. IEEE Transactions on Vehicular Technology (Q2, IF: 6.1)
+4. IEEE Transactions on Vehicular Technology (Q2, IF: 6.1)
-4. IEEE Open Journal of Vehicular Technology (Q1, IF: 5.3)
+5. IEEE Open Journal of Vehicular Technology (Q1, IF: 5.3)
-5. IEEE Wireless Communications (Q1, IF: 10.9)
+6. IEEE Wireless Communications (Q1, IF: 10.9)
-6. IEEE Communications Magazine (Q2, IF: 8.3)
+7. IEEE Communications Magazine (Q2, IF: 8.3)
-7. IEEE Transactions on Information Forensics & Security
+8. IEEE Transactions on Information Forensics & Security
-8. IEEE Transactions on Machine Learning in Communications and Networking
+9. IEEE Transactions on Machine Learning in Communications and Networking
 <!-- 8.
 EURASIP Journal on Wireless Communications and Networking -->
 <!-- 9.
 International Journal of Network Management -->
 <!-- 10.
 Transactions on Emerging Telecommunications Technologies -->